 Ambushed at the Buffalo River: On 6 April a counter-attack by a Boer commander led by the two rival leaders Piet Uys and Andries Potgieter was ambushed across the Buffalo River at Italeni.
 A British expedition from Port Natal rushed to assist the beleaguered trekkers, but ten of the commando were killed, including Piet Uys and his brave son Dirkie who kept fighting by his father’s side to the very end.
 As this commando retreated it became known as the Vlugcommando (the fleeing commando).
 It was the darkest time of despair for the Voortrekkers.
 Death, disaster and dissension seemed to doom their ambitious enterprise.

-The Covenant: As the Tugela River was flood, the Wencommando crossed near Spioenkop.
-At Waschbank, on Sunday 9 December, Sarel Cilliers stood on a gun carriage before the men had who assembled for worship and he proposed a solemn vow: “My brethren and fellow countrymen, at this moment we stand before the Holy God of Heaven and earth to make a promise.
-If He will be with us and protect us and deliver the enemy into our hands so that we may triumph over him, that we may observe the day and the date as an anniversary in each year and a day of Thanksgiving like the Sabbath, in His honour; and that we shall enjoin our children that they must take part with us in this, for remembrance even for our posterity; and if anyone sees a difficulty in this, let them return from this place.
-For the honour of His Name shall be joyfully exalted, and to Him the fame and the honour of the victory must be given.”
+The Covenant: As the Tugela River flooded, the Wencommando crossed near Spioenkop.
+At Waschbank, on Sunday 9 December, Sarel Cilliers stood on a gun carriage before the men had assembled for worship and he proposed a solemn vow: “My brethren and fellow countrymen, at this moment we stand before the Holy God of Heaven and earth to make a promise.
+If He will be with us and protect us and deliver the enemy into our hands so that we may triumph over him, that we may observe the day and the date as an anniversary in each year and a day of Thanksgiving like the Sabbath, in His honor; and that we shall enjoin our children that they must take part with us in this, for remembrance even for our posterity; and if anyone sees the difficulty in this, let them return from this place.
+For the honor of His Name shall be joyfully exalted, and to Him, the fame and the honor of the victory must be given.”
 All the English volunteers joined with the Afrikaans Voortrekkers in taking this Vow.
 From 9 December the Vow was repeated every evening, up until the night of the 15th, during evening services when Psalms were sung and prayers were offered.